 and chapter 34.05

 (a) At the conclusion of the formal hearing, the faculty appeal board shall enter an initial order based on the findings of that hearing.
 That initial order shall include a written statement of the board's decision and the basis for that decision, including procedures for appealing the decision to the president or president's delegate.
-The initial order shall be provided to the student within ninety days of the conclusion of the hearing.
-In a case involving an alleged sexual offense, both the accuser and the accused shall be informed of the board's decision.
-In a case where the student is a minor, the board's decision may be reported to the student's parents or legal guardian at the discretion of the initiating officer.
+The initial order shall be provided to the parties within sixty days of the conclusion of the hearing unless the faculty appeal board determines that an extension of time (which shall not exceed thirty additional days) is warranted and informs the parties of such extension.
+In a case involving an allegation of sexual misconduct, both the respondent and the complainant shall be informed of the board's decision.
+In a case where the respondent is a minor, the board's decision may be reported to the respondent's parents or legal guardian at the discretion of the conduct officer.

-(c) If the student chooses not to appeal, the initial order of the faculty appeal board shall become the final order, except that orders of dismissal entered by the faculty appeal board shall be reviewed by the president or the president's delegate.
+(c) If no appeal is timely submitted, the initial order of the faculty appeal board shall become the final order, except that orders of dismissal entered by the faculty appeal board shall be reviewed by the president or the president's delegate in accordance with WAC 478-120-125

 (6) The record in cases in which the faculty appeal board conducts a formal hearing shall be as specified in WAC 478-120-115